sunilpandey/keyvalue-demo/README.md

         ...
   ]
 ```
-Now app got requirement to show the vehicle company name and total number of vehicle registered for each brand.
+Now suppose app has requirement to show the vehicle company name and total number of vehicles registered for each brand in a table.

 ## Solution